isc-projects/kea/doc/sphinx/arm/agent.rst

            ssl_certificate /path/to/kea-proxy.crt;
            ssl_certificate_key /path/to/kea-proxy.key;

            #   Certificate Authority.
-Client certificate must be signed by the CA.
+Client certificates must be signed by the CA.
            ssl_client_certificate /path/to/ca.crt;

            # Enable verification of the client certificate.